Irritable Bowel Syndrome

 Consider e-referral to this service if patients are aged 40 or over or if there is diagnostic uncertainty or poor response to management in primary care.
 Please ensure that a faecal calprotectin is done prior to referral.
 Patients will be assessed by a GPSI and an endoscopy may be undertaken as part of this assessment if indicated.For more information on referring to Prime please see their Referral Guidelines (PDF).

-Consider if more specific secondary care advice is required.
+Consider a Gastroenterology advice and guidance referral if more specific secondary care advice is required.
 Requests for advice can be submitted via e-referral.
 Responses are normally received within 3 working days.

 Direct Access Endoscopy (PRIME, EGTC)